11/7/2025

 • Standardized problem solving: e.g. with PDCA cycles or 5-Why analyses.

-• Audit and coaching formats: Managers regularly visit the store floor ("Gemba Walk") to identify potential for improvement directly on site.
+• Audit and coaching formats: Managers regularly visit the shop floor ("Gemba Walk") to identify potential for improvement directly on site.

-Even if store floor management has its origins in analog whiteboards and handwritten reports, this quickly reaches its limits in today's production environment.
+Even if shop floor management has its origins in analog whiteboards and handwritten reports, this quickly reaches its limits in today's production environment.
 This is where digital solutions such as PAILOT come into play.
-PAILOT helps manufacturing companies to digitally map their store floor processes in a simple, clear and structured way - without a complicated IT infrastructure.
+PAILOT helps manufacturing companies to digitally map their shop floor processes in a simple, clear and structured way - without a complicated IT infrastructure.

 With PAILOT you can: